Germano06/Cart_Manage/Readme.md

 ## User Logged in

 - When the user logs in he can get the option of adding the products to cart by clicking the add to cart button.
-- On clicking this button the item will be removed from the cart.
+- On clicking this button again the item will be removed from the cart.
 - If the user wishes to check his/her cart they have to click on the top right button and click on My Cart.
-- In the cart page the user an review the products they will be checking out and delete and product from the cart here.
+- In the cart page the user can review the products they will be checking out and delete any product from the cart here.
 - If the user wishes to checkout with the selected products in their cart they can click the confirm order button and checkout.
-- After the user chcks out a log is maintained in the database for the admin to check later.
+- After the user checks out, a log is maintained in the database for the admin to check later.
 - The user can logout using the logout option in the top right menu.

 ## Admin Logged in